ixmorrow/rnd-staking/README.md

 The program makes use of a pull based system where each user's total rewards gained and tokens burned are derived once the user issues an instruction to unstake their tokens.

-All token amounts in the program are referenced in Lamports terms (10e9).
-This allows for greater precision in all of the calculations.

 | Cluster | Address |
 | --- | --- |
 | `Devnet` | [4Cs5Z12AAr7F1qPQoba27kFogYs3JwncDiRpe4SUCHYa](https://explorer.solana.com/address/4Cs5Z12AAr7F1qPQoba27kFogYs3JwncDiRpe4SUCHYa?cluster=devnet) |